-As their names indicate, these developments allow their residents to live independently — they do not provide medical care or help with daily living.
+As the name indicates, these developments allow their residents to live independently — they do not provide medical care or help with daily living.
 However, they do offer plenty of amenities, often including pools, gyms, activities, transportation and sometimes daily meals and laundry service.
 As you might imagine, buying or even renting in one of these resort-like communities is not cheap.
-For those who can afford it, this is an ideal option for couples and seniors who are still in good physical health and want a low-maintenance lifestyle and neighbors similar in age.
+If you can afford it, this is an ideal option for couples and seniors who are still in good physical health and want a low-maintenance lifestyle and neighbors similar in age.

-Assisted living facilities can be similar to independent living, but with added medical care and assistance with daily necessities.
+Assisted living facilities can be similar to independent living, but with an additional layer of medical care and assistance with daily necessities.
 These facilities are ideal for seniors who require help with things like bathing and taking medications, but not the 24/7 skilled medical care that nursing homes provide.
 The care plans and levels can differ by facility, but the monthly median cost of assisted living communities runs about $4,500.

 Public housing may be available for low-income seniors — but receiving it often requires navigating a lengthy process and plenty of paperwork.
 The financial requirements differ by area, so seniors and their families should check with their local Public Housing Agency or ask a HUD housing counselor for guidance.
 HUD also offers a Section 202 Supportive Housing for the Elderly Program, which helps place seniors in affordable housing that meets their physical needs.
 Alternatively, seniors can rent traditional units, offsetting their costs with HUD’s Section 8 Housing Choice Voucher Program or Low-Income Housing Tax Credit (LIHTC) Program.